bastian-pnptc/premaster/index.md

         date: anytime
       - title: Stuttgart, Germany
         content: >
-          Startup Autobahn — our most successful platform located in Stuttgart, Germany be part of our Program Management /Communications Team
+          Startup Autobahn — our most successful platform located in Stuttgart, Germany be part of our Community Management & Communications Team
         date: 6 - 7 months
       - title: Paris, Amsterdam, London, Milan (1 - 2 Offices)
         content: >
           Interested in a change of scenery and industry?
 Get insights into and support one of our European teams in industry verticals such as Supply Chain and Logistics, Insurtech, Healthtech, Sustainable Fashion, Smart Cities etc.
         date: 2 weeks
-      - title: Mercedes-Benz AG
+      - title: Mercedes-Benz AG (optional)
         content: >
           'Change perspective by joining our corporate partner Mercedes-Benz.
 Support their PR & Communication team at Startup Autobahn and gain insights into the other side of the aisle: Corporate innovation from the perspective of one of our most engaged partners.'
         date: 2 months
         icon: mbag
-      - title: Take a break
+      - title: Stuttgart, Germany (optional)
         content: >
-          'Travel and explore the world.
-A gap year is all about gaining practical experience: We give you the opportunity to take up to 1 month off, to travel the world.'
+          Get insights into another team within STARTUP AUTOBAHN and support our Corporate Innovation or Marketing & Communications Team for a specific project.
         date: up to 1 month
-      - title: Back in Stuttgart
+      - title: Stuttgart EXPO
         content: >
+          Be actively involved in setting up one of the largest Mobility EXPOs in Europe.
+Get a glimps [here](https://www.youtube.com/watch?v=osXHIliPcj4).
+        date: 2 months
+      - title: Stuttgart, Germany (optional)
+        content: >
-          Back at Plug and Play in Stuttgart you can spend up to 50% of your time with a team (Business Development; Marketing or Ventures/Technology Scouting) to get an even more comprehensive perspective.
+          Get insights into another team within STARTUP AUTOBAHN and support our Corporate Innovation or Ventures Team for a specific project to get an even more comprehensive perspective.
         date: 3 - 4 months
   - title: Corporate Innovation Management
     blocks: